vinupeeks/E-Commerce-Test/README.md

 2.  npm start
 3.  register a admin use the checkbox on the UI.
 4. Go ManageProduct Link on the nav bar.
-5. Add each products with details / otherway you check the point number:5 (SERVER SIDE).
+5. Add each products with details / otherway you check the point number:4 (SERVER SIDE).
 6. You can edit, update and delete products Only Admins.
 7. Users have to deal cart, products details and wishlist features.

 SERVER SIDE

-1.create a db.js inside the config folder.

-2.Enter your :
+1.create a   .env   file and Enter your :

                 MONGO_URI=
                 JWT_SECRET=
                 PORT=

-3.Install dependencies if needed (mandotory install Nodemon).
+2.Install dependencies if needed (mandotory install Nodemon).
-4.cd.. to server folder and run the command
+3.cd.. to server folder and run the command

                 npx nodemon server.js

-5.Go to browser window and
+4.Go to browser window and

                 console.log(localStorage.Token)